View this in your browser

 January 18: Last day for registration for winter term courses.
 Last day to change courses or sections (including auditing) for winter term courses.

-January 18: Graduate students who have not electronically submitted their final thesis copy to the Faculty of Graduate and Postdoctoral Affairs will not be eligible to graduate in winter 2019 and must register for the winter 2019 term.
+January 18: Graduate students who have not electronically submitted their final thesis copy to the Graduate Studies will not be eligible to graduate in winter 2019 and must register for the winter 2019 term.

 January 18-20 and January 25-27: Fall term deferred examinations will be held.